aviiciii/clipboard/README.md

 ```
 python main.py
 ```
-7. Deploy the flask application to Azure Webapps.
+7. Deploy the flask application to Render.
 8. Open `assets/script.js` and `assets/script.js` files in a text editor.
-9. Replace the `URL` to the url that the flask api is deployed to by the Azure Webapps.
+9. Replace the `URL` to the url that the flask api is deployed to by Render.
 10. Deploy your website using github pages or any other hosting service.

 That's it!